 Egyptian cotton is one of the best ways to go.
 It’s light and breathable.

 Good quality linen will have a thread count (the number of yarns per square inch of fabric) of around 300 to 500.
-That’s generally the rule but isn’t always the case.
+That’s generally the rule, but it isn’t always the case.
 The fibre quality and weave are just as important, if not more so, and you can find good quality linens with a lower thread count.

 Pad and upholster your headboard